cfbolz/pypy-15-blog/blogpost.rst

 CPython.
 But pretty soon there were then also plans for how the virtual machine (VM) could be bootstrapped to be runnable without an existing Python implementation, but I'll get to that further down.

+(As a disclaimer, in this post I am going to mostly focus on ideas, and not explain who had or implemented them.
+A huge amount of people contributed to the design, the implementation, the funding and the organization of PyPy over the years, and it would be impossible to do them all justice.)

 2003: Implementing the Interpreter